-- You can defer income at a much larger percentage of your income than through a Traditional IRA.
+- First, a Solo (k) allows deferred income at a much larger income percentage than through a Traditional IRA.

-- As a 401K you have the ability to allow for loans on the plan that give you access to up to 50% of your account value up to $50,000, whichever is less.
+- Second, it permits loans from your plan.
+You have access to up to 50% of your account value up to $50,000, whichever is less.

 Consult a qualified adviser to discuss your specific circumstances.
 Not all qualified plans have the same provisions and an individual analysis is necessary.

 To receive other timely information follow us here.